cgettings/Citi-Bike-Trips/README.md

 ***To-do:** Visualize projected routes for each trip using the [OSRM API](http://project-osrm.org/)*

-## Modeling Citi Bike trips for April of 2019
+## Modeling Citi Bike trips in 2018

 Code for fitting a generalized linear mixed effects model to trip and weather data, starting from the raw data files.